Betacam

+By the late 2000s and the 2010s, Betacam use and products started being phased out in television studio environments by new tapeless products, typically those using flash memory.

+Cassettes

+All Betacam variants use the same shape videocassettes.
 The cassettes are available in two sizes: S (short or small) and L (long or large).
 The Betacam camcorder can only load S magnetic tapes, while television studio sized video tape recorders (VTR) designed for video editing can play both S and L tapes.

-The format supplanted the three-quarter-inch U-Matic format, which Sony had introduced in 1971.
-In addition to improvements in video quality, the Betacam configuration of an integrated professional video camera and recorder led to its rapid adoption by electronic news gathering (ENG) organizations.
-DigiBeta, the common name for Digital Betacam, went on to become the single most successful professional broadcast digital video tape format in history.
-However, by 2008, although Betacam remained in use in the field and for archiving, new tapeless digital products had led to a phasing out of Betacam products in television studio environments.
+The cassette shell and case for each Betacam cassette is colored differently depending on the format.